JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

     #include "/home/${USER}/simavr/simavr/sim/avr/avr_mcu_section.h"
     ```

-7. Customize createProject.sh (optional)
+7. ~~Customize createProject.sh~~ (Already implemented on the latest ver. of UCRCS120B_AVRTools)

-    Replace line 114 to 121 with the following code to initialize and push the directory to a GitHub repo automaticaly.
+    ~~Replace line 114 to 121 with the following code to initialize and push the directory to a GitHub repo automaticaly.---

     ```bash
     echo -e "Initialize the directory to a GitHub repo."